- Blocked website categories: Select the categories you wish to block.

 - Blocked URL patterns: Enter specific URL patterns you wish to block, one per line.
 See below for details on pattern matching.

-- Whitelisted URL patterns: Enter specific URL patterns you wish to explicitly allow, one per line.
+- Allow listed URL patterns: Enter specific URL patterns you wish to explicitly allow, one per line.
 See below for details on pattern matching.

 Using the Catch-All Wildcard (*) in URLs